DA0-DA0/polytone-keepalive/SETUP.md

 hermes create channel --a-chain $SRC_CHAIN_ID --b-chain $DEST_CHAIN_ID --a-port wasm.$SRC_NOTE_CONTRACT --b-port wasm.$DEST_VOICE_CONTRACT --new-client-connection --channel-version polytone-1
 ```

-7. Add any new chains and new connection to keepalive config
+6a. and then add it to the keepalive script config to prevent it from expiring:

 ```toml
 [[chains]]